Start for free

 • Starter Suite: $25 per user, per month (limited to very small teams)

-• Pro Suite: $100 per user, per month (recommend baseline for SMBs)
+• Pro Suite: $100 per user, per month (recommended baseline for SMBs)

 Odoo Pricing